kragen/derctuo/markdown/hardware-queuing.md

 slots can Voltron into a shift-2 time slot, and two shift-2 time slots can Voltron into a shift-1 time slot.

-In the simple form, there isn't an allocation policy that permits full usage but makes fragmentation impossible — a simple adversarial allocation sequence guarantees maximal fragmentation:
+In the simple form, there isn’t an allocation policy that permits full usage but makes fragmentation impossible — a simple adversarial allocation sequence guarantees maximal fragmentation: